dsmorgancodes/smart-store-drew-schaffner/README.md

 ```

 And so on.
 We do not need to write two lines of code to accomplish what can be accomplished with just one.

+## Running SQL Notes
+This was probably the most frustrating section of this course.
+And honestly, I don't think it has anything to do with what we were requested to do.
+It has a lot more to do with how reusable this code is.
+I think thaat if I wrote this project from scratch I would stay away from the path variables.
+I know it may complicate my code a little.
+But I feel like I could better debug my statements.
+My whole time was spent working on this file.
+And all of my issues came down to the fact that I did not have a dw directory under data.
+Had I had that.
+I almost wouldn't have had any issues.

+But I did get it running.
+I had to add a couple tables due to the fact that I had added a couple IDs to the tables we were suggested at early on.
+This was kind of a mistake.
+But it ended up being something that was easily addressed by changing the data in the data prep tables to match.
+Also the column names needed to match.